Substance Use Policy

 discovered as teenagers.
 Many substances saved some of us as we navigated the

-During this gathering we are not restricting the use of drugs or alcohol.
+During this gathering we are not forbidding the use of drugs or alcohol.
 We want all to

 participate in the fulness of who they are.
 We do expect, however, that no one will allow